Keeping It Simple Italian

 A street in the hilltop town of Cetona.

-Before searing those tuna steaks, the first thing you want to do is get that delicious Italian flavor infused into the tuna steaks.
-To do this you make a really simple Italian marinade for the tuna.
+• Make the marinade: Before searing those tuna steaks, the first thing you want to do is get that delicious Italian flavor infused into the tuna steaks.
+To do this you make a really simple Italian marinade by mixing garlic, lemon, olive oil and salt in a medium bowl.
+It is similar to what I use with my Italian chicken skewers.
+If you have parsley, chop some up and add it!
+I do like to add parsley if I have it and as a bonus, it is said to aid in digestion but I love the color it adds.

 Italian tuna marinade ingredients